 New Zealand Chamber of Commerce in Hong Kong meets for networking drinks every third Tuesday of the month at the Mirage Bar (Lobby) Renaissance Harbour View Wan Chai, Hong Kong 6:30 to 8:30pm No reservations Just turn up & enjoy

-Applicants from Hong Kong applying for working holiday in New Zealand
+Applicants from Hong Kong applying for a working holiday in New Zealand

 The New Zealand and Hong Kong Governments operate a reciprocal working holiday scheme designed to allow young persons to experience life in each other's jurisdiction.

 There are 400 places per year available under the scheme.
 The visa is a multiple entry work visa valid for a one year stay in New Zealand and can be used for your first entry for up to a year after issue.
 You can study in one course of less than three months duration while in New Zealand.
 You cannot work for the same employer for more than three months.

 Who's eligible ?